 What is the UCAT?

-The UCAT ANZ is a 2-hour, computer-based admissions test required by most medical and dental programs in Australia and New Zealand.
-It’s designed to assess qualities like problem-solving, critical thinking, and professionalism - traits essential to succeed in medicine.
+The UCAT ANZ is a computer-based admissions test required by most medical and dental programs in Australia and New Zealand.
+It’s designed to assess qualities like problem-solving, critical thinking, and professionalism — traits essential to succeed in medicine.

 Students are eligible to sit the UCAT in their final year of school or a gap year, typically between July and August.
 You can only sit it once per year, and the score is valid for one application cycle.
+If you miss the deadline or want to reapply the following year, you’ll need to sit the UCAT again — scores don’t carry over.

-The 5 UCAT Sections (Explained Simply)
+The 4 UCAT Sections (Explained Simply)

 1. Verbal Reasoning (44 Questions, 22 Minutes)